 The Marist Scholarship for Academic Excellence is awarded to transfer students who plan to enroll full time in Marist's School of Continuing Education and have completed 60 credits, or who have a two-year degree and a GPA of 3.0 or higher.
-The scholarships are awarded upon the recommendation of the Dean of the School of Continuing Education.
+The scholarships are awarded upon the recommendation of the Dean of Graduate and Adult Enrollment.